 EDITOR’S NOTE: This review first appeared on Unreel on March 28, 2021.
 It’s being republished as part of the upkeep of our writing archive.

 WE ARE AT A POINT that any fond remembrance of our life before COVID-19 is welcome.
 For Filipino cinephiles, the yearly routine of going through the rubble of early-year releases is part of a lifestyle we miss, if only slightly so.
 The first few months of the year are composed of (mostly) bad films, from cheapo B-horror flicks to moderate-budget films that studios need to take off their shelves.
-Knowing that we’re confined to our houses, Vivamax hopes to emulate this Q1 moviegoing experience by releasing Pedring Lopez’s Biyernes Santo, an ostensibly nondescript horror-fantasy that, for viewers patient and keen enough, ultimately proves to be a rewarding watch.
+Knowing that we’re confined to our houses, Vivamax hopes to emulate this Q1 moviegoing experience by releasing Pedring Lopez’s Biyernes Santo, an ostensibly nondescript horror-fantasy that, for viewers patient and keen enough, ultimately proves to be a somewhat rewarding watch.
+Keyword on ‘somewhat.’

 Unlike other Vivamax titles, Biyernes Santo isn’t about scintillating bodies — a rare sighting for a studio notorious for making films that show a lot of skin.
 Not that Lopez’s film doesn’t show any flesh; there’s plenty here, but not the ‘bomba‘ kind.
 Interesting, too, is the way that it codifies religious idolatry in a language any horror fan will understand, turning Filipinos’ complicated relationship with religion into a Lovecraftian cautionary tale.